sike25/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

 ## Outlook

 Population-universal latents combined with physics-grounded descriptors provide a shared language for multi-subject brain dynamics that is portable across modalities, tasks, and species, and a bridge to mechanistic interpretation and clinical translation.
-Planned extensions include multi-modal fusion, alignment-aware causal probes, and targeted clinical studies.
+Planned extensions include multi-modal fusion, alignment-aware causal probes, truly dynamic/directional extensions of the methodology (e.g., by incorporating Langevin-based methods and attractor networks), developing modular workflows for modelling the state-spaces of consecutive processing stages in the brain under cognitive tasks, and targeted clinical studies.

 ---

 ## Appendix: Mathematical details

-Below are the core mathematical underpinnings of the pseudo‑likelihood and variational‑Bayes alternatives to the exact‑likelihood pairwise maximum‑entropy model (PMEM / Ising), as well as of the relevant auxilliary methods (e.g., for VB, the ARD/shrinkage or convergence diagnostics).
+Below are the core mathematical underpinnings of the pseudo‑likelihood and variational‑Bayes alternatives to the exact‑likelihood pairwise maximum‑entropy model (PMEM / Ising), as well as of the relevant auxiliary methods (e.g., for VB, the ARD/shrinkage or convergence diagnostics).

 {% details Click to expand the entire Appendix %}